By William Shakespeare

 About the Show

-A royal family is ripped apart when King Leontes, suffering from some kind of madness, imprisons Queen Hermione on suspicion of infidelity and exiles his newborn daughter.
-But callous hearts are redeemed and broken ones mended when the king’s abandoned orphan falls in love with a Bohemian prince.
-In a surprising Shakespearean twist, this beautiful and bittersweet tale transcends wrath and regret to achieve romance and renewal in a miraculously cathartic conclusion.
-Students spend four immersive weeks breaking down the stunning verse of one of William Shakespeare’s last plays.
-Rehearsals will focus on mastering the rich verse, exploring character, and building a tight ensemble company — culminating in a full public production in Rubicon’s new Blackbox Theatre at 1595 Walter St. Whether it’s your first time tackling Shakespeare or your fifth summer back, this program will challenge everything you think you know about navigating a text and will help you conquer your possible intimidation of classical works!
+A Scottish nobleman is set on a path of bloody ruin when three witches greet him as a future king.
+Spurred on by his fiercely ambitious wife, Macbeth murders the sleeping King Duncan and seizes the crown for himself.
+But the throne offers no peace.
+As guilt corrodes his conscience and paranoia consumes the queen, the prophecies that once seemed a gift twist into a death sentence.
+In Shakespeare’s shortest and most haunting tragedy, ambition, superstition, and conscience collide in a story that has gripped audiences for over four centuries.
+Students spend four immersive weeks breaking down the relentless verse of one of Shakespeare’s most performed masterworks.
+Rehearsals will focus on mastering the muscular language of the play, exploring character, and building a tight ensemble company, culminating in a full public production at Rubicon Theatre.
+Whether it’s your first time tackling Shakespeare or your fifth summer back, this program will challenge everything you think you know about navigating a text and will help you conquer your possible intimidation of classical works.

 Characters and descriptions:

-- Additional speaking roles, courtiers, guards and members of court.
+• Additional speaking roles, soldiers, lords, attendants, and members of court.

 About the Program